wrq-cqupt/IC_Attention_Mechanism_and_Joint_Enhancive/README.md

 ```
 $ python test.py
 ```
-where image_path is the path of the test images, test_path is the mask and result is the save-path of results.
+where 'image_path' is the path of the test images, 'test_path' is the mask and 'result' is the save-path of results.

 ### Acknowledgement